OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/index.rst

 Documentation Style Guide
 ----------------------------

-This document exists to help OpenMDAO blue documentation writers to follow appropriate guidelines in terms of formatting and embedding of code.
+This document exists to help OpenMDAO 2.x.x documentation writers to follow appropriate guidelines in terms of formatting and embedding of code.

 .. toctree::